aksdhanju/calendar-booking-system/APIS.md

 - An owner can have only one set of rules at a time.
 - No duplicate time slots are allowed.

+** Design Decisions/Assumptions/Information**
+- This endpoint is similar to  create availability rules endpoint.
+It is PUT endpoint and be definition it is expected to be idempotent which it is.
+- I am assuming we are fine with lost updates as a read pheonomenon in this method.
+If 2 threads come of same owner id and try to update availability rules, the second threads changes would be persisted in DB ultimately.
+- This endpoint supports both create and update availability rules with different response codes.
+- All input validations and other logic is similar as described in create availability rules endpoint.
+- I am assuming creating and updating availability rules is a 1 time thing.
+So there would be less possibility of high concurrency in this endpoint.

 ## 3. Search Available Time Slots API